 - doesn’t understand simple one-step instructions

-- Echoes what she hears from others or from the TV
+- echoes what she hears from others or from the TV

-Behaviour red flags
+Behavior red flags

-- interacts with toys and objects in one particular way, rather than more broadly or in the way they were intended to be played with – for example, lining up toys/objects
+- interacts with toys and objects in one particular way, rather than more broadly or in the way they were intended to be played with – for example, lining up toys/objects.

-- insists on routine and is easily upset by change to these routines – for example, sleeping, feeding or leaving the house must be done in the same way every time
+- insists on routine and is easily upset by change to these routines – for example, sleeping, feeding, or leaving the house must be done in the same way every time.

-- has unusual body movements, such as -rocking back and forth, arching, hand-flapping or walking on tippy toes
+- has unusual body movements, such as -rocking back and forth, arching, hand-flapping, or walking on tippy toes.

-- is hyper(over) or hypo(under) sensitive to sensory experiences – like light, sound, smell, textures
+- is hyper(over) or hypo(under) sensitive to sensory experiences – like light, sound, smell, textures.

 - seeks sensory stimulation – sniffs at objects or people, rubs objects on his mouth, or face, or seeks vibrating objects like washing machines, or flutters his fingers to the side of his eyes to watch the light flicker.